-- 1. In the New Content section of the Available Content panel, click and drag the Web Page item onto your dashboard.
+1. In the New Content section of the Available Content panel, click and drag the Web Page item onto your dashboard.

-- The Dashlet URL window opens.
+The Dashlet URL window opens.

-- 2. Enter the following URL:
+2. Enter the following URL:

-http://en.wikipedia.org/wiki/\$P{Customer Country}
+http://en.wikipedia.org/wiki/\$P{Store Country}

-- 3. Click OK.

-- 4. Right-click the dashlet and select Properties.

-- 5. Change the Dashlet Name to Wiki.

-- 6. Click to open Parameter Mapping.

-- 7. In the Customer Country filter, click .
+- 3. Click OK. - 4.
+Right-click the dashlet and select Properties. - 5.
+Change the Dashlet Name to Wiki. - 6 Click OK - 7.
+Click on the Ad Hoc menu to open Parameter Mapping. - 8.
+In the Store Country filter group, click .